Skip to content

 When helping users with SF² framework:

-1. Start with position assessment - Determine quadrant based on complexity and readiness
+1. Start with position assessment - Determine quadrant based on blast radius and readiness

 2. Identify contextual modifiers - Ask about attack landscape, supply chain, regulation, etc.